bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-bitcoin-addresses.md

 Sjors Provoost: 00:13:37

-Yeah, so the address again is the actually the value 0, I believe, but that's expressed as a 1 because that's the first digit in this character set.
+So the address again is the actually the value 0, I believe, but that's expressed as a 1 because that's the first digit in this character set.

 Aaron Van Wirdum: 00:13:46